Handling matters during the coronavirus epidemic

 Follow the updates on the situation concerning the missions at the websites um.fi and finlandabroad.fi

-For the time being, the Finnish missions cannot hand over residence permit cards as usual.
-If you have questions about your card delivery, contact the mission where you have handled your matter.
+If you have questions about your residence permit card delivery, contact the mission where you have handled your matter.
 For information about the situation with your mission, see the website finlandabroad.fi.

 Keep checking the Ministry for Foreign Affairs’ and the Finnish Immigration Service’s bulletins for updates.